 Tuition and Scholarships for Undergraduate International Students

-All undergraduate students are automatically considered for academic merit-based scholarships up to $30,000 USD dependent on their application for admission and supporting documents.
-Students will be notified of any scholarship awards at the same time they are notified of their admission decision.
-Apply now
+- Students will be notified of scholarship awards at the same time they are notified of their admission decision.

 Congratulations on your scholarship and housing grant to Valparaiso University.
 Please be aware of the following to keep your scholarship and housing grants.